raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 ## Connecting the Raspberry Pi and battery pack to the motor board

-Now you have attached the motors to the motor controller board, your next step is to connect the motor board to the battery pack and the GPIO pins on the Raspberry Pi.
+Now that you have attached the motors to the motor controller board, your next step is to connect the motor board to  the GPIO pins on the Raspberry Pi, and to the battery back.
 This will allow you to power the motor board and control the motors using the Raspberry Pi.

 ### What you will need